Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

 16 nodes x 12 hours x 128 core-hour = 24576 core-hours
 ```

-### Small partition
+#### Small partition

-When using the small partition you are billed per allocated core or if you are
+When using the small partition you are billed per allocated core.
+However, if
-above a certain threshold per chunk of 2GB of memory.
-Here is the formula that
+you are above a certain threshold of memory allocated per core, i.e. you use
+the high memory nodes in [LUMI-C][lumic], you are billed in slices of 2GB of
-is used for billing:
+memory.
+Specifically, the formula that is used for billing is:

 ```
 corehours = max(ncore, ceil(mem/2GB)) x time
 ```

+Thus,
 - if you use less than 2GB of memory per core, you are charged per allocated
   cores
 - if you use more than 2GB of memory per core, you are charged per 2GB slice
   of memory
-- if you are using the large memory nodes you will be billed per 2GB slice
+- if you are using the large memory nodes in [LUMI-C][lumic] you will be billed per 2GB slice
   of memory

 For example, 4 cores, 4GB of memory for 1 day: